Here is a look at the life of Ringo Starr, musician and member of the Beatles.

 Mother: Elsie (Gleave) Starkey, bakery worker

-Nominated for 27 and winner of nine Grammy Awards (seven with Beatles/two solo).
-Has also won a Grammy Lifetime Achievement Award as part of the Beatles.
+Nominated for 27 and winner of nine Grammy Awards.
+He was also presented with a Grammy Lifetime Achievement Award as a member of the Beatles.

 The nickname “Ringo” came from his habit of wearing numerous rings.